Port Richmond High School

 Goal Two: Build a rigorous, sequential dance program in which students will learn traditional ballet, modern and jazz techniques, but which will also include offerings in cultural dance forms in order to more fully respond to and reflect the school's student community.
 The school hopes that adding this art form to its course offerings will also support student enrollment efforts.

-Goal One: ETA will help the school invest in updated instruments and equipment; technology to record and develop a more complete library of music, teaching, and performances; and professional development for the music teachers so that their teaching is elevated across all instrument sections and proficiency levels.
+Goal One: ETA helps the school invest in updated instruments and equipment; technology to record and develop a more complete library of music, teaching, and performances; and professional development for the music teachers so that their teaching is elevated across all instrument sections and proficiency levels.

-Goal Two: The school will begin by sparking interest with a residency for underclassmen.
-The school anticipates hiring a full-time dance teacher in Year 2 to then start developing curricula and rolling out a new class in the sequence each subsequent year.
-ETA will support the new teacher with ongoing PD and inter-visitations as needed, as well as seeding an inventory of costumes and performance materials.
+Goal Two: The school begins by sparking interest with a residency for underclassmen.
+The school anticipates hiring a part-time dance teacher during Year 2 to then start developing curricula and rolling out a new class in the sequence each subsequent year.
+ETA supports the new teacher with ongoing PD and inter-visitations as needed, as well as seeding an inventory of costumes and performance materials.

-Goal One & Two: Dancewave will conduct all professional learning and workshop residencies.
+Goal Two: Dancewave conducts all professional learning and workshop residencies.